Pundit4Real/Docker-multi-container-app-todo-app/README.md

 # Multi Containers App

+This is a simple todo application built using ExpressJS and Node.
+All todos are saved in a MongoDB database.

 This is a repo for new users getting started with Docker.

 You can try it out using the following command.